flybywiresim/docs/docs/start/reported-issues.md

             - Make sure the check mark next to `Beta: Use UTF-8 for worldwide language support is selected`.
             - Click OK and restart your computer.

+* ADIRS not aligned when spawning anywhere except cold & dark at a gate (*intermittent issue*)
+    - Workaround: Restart the flight

 * Wipers don't function correctly on FSX Liveries

 ***